 Amar uses a memory palace technique to remember grocery lists and patients.

 Dr. Amar Dhand is a neurologist and network scientist.
 He received his MD from Harvard Medical School and his DPhil from Oxford University as a Rhodes Scholar.
 His graduate work with Professor Geoffrey Walford focused on peer learning among heroin users in New Delhi.
 He completed a medical internship, neurology residency and fellowship at UCSF.
-He is currently Assistant Professor of Neurology at Harvard Medical School with a joint appointment at the Network Science Institute at Northeastern University.
+He is currently Associate Professor of Neurology at Harvard Medical School with a joint appointment at the Network Science Institute at Northeastern University.

 Dr. Dhand is passionate about the impact of social networks on human disease.
 He combines expertise in clinical neurology and social sciences for this pursuit.
 His goal is to understand patients as individuals embedded in rich social webs, and to transform this understanding into interventions to improve lives.

 Ian Marcus Corbin is a scholar, writer, and entrepreneur from the North Shore of Boston.
 He has studied politics, religion and philosophy at Gordon College, Oxford University, Yale University and Boston College, with an eye to the ways that deep human values affect the formation and evaluation of human communities.
 He has taught at a number of colleges in the Boston area, published widely in venues such as the Wall Street Journal, The Spectator and Weekly Standard, and founded and run a contemporary art gallery.
 He is deeply concerned about the atrophy of community in modern America, and delighted to be working against it as part of the Human Network Initiative.

 Ian spent his adolescence playing guitar in a ska-punk band.